moderntribe/tribe-alerts/README.md

 ### Displaying an Alert

-Add the following code to render the alert view:
+The alert front-end is set to automatically display using the `wp_footer` hook.
+If you need to manually add it a theme or a plugin, add the following code to render the alert view:

 ```php